-A*STAR researchers have found that specialized skin receptors associated with sensing pain also loosen the bonds between cells in skin wounds, enhancing the cells’ ability to move into the wound and accelerate the healing process1.
+Researchers from A*STAR have found that specialized skin receptors associated with sensing pain also loosen the bonds between cells in skin wounds, enhancing the cells’ ability to move into the wound and accelerate the healing process.

 These specialized receptors are called ‘opioid receptors’ because they bind to opioids, a class of painkillers that includes morphine.
 Identified in the early 1970s, opioid receptors were found to numb pain by binding to neuropeptides, such as endorphins and enkephalins.
 In the 1990s, Paul Bigliardi and Mei Bigliardi-Qi were the first to discover that these receptors also existed in the outer layer of skin, the epidermis.